Join our vision of millions of white men moving in partnership with BIPOC and white colleagues to build equitable communities.

 Fee covers tuition, materials, room and board.
 The fee does not include travel expenses.

-Here are the costs associated with running Breaking the Mold each year
+Running Breaking the Mold each year costs $290,000

 -